mallamsiddiq/insait-ai-response/README.md

 ```
 This will build and start the necessary containers for the application.

-## Unit testtind
+## Unit Testting

-I have added a couple of test cases that covers edge cases
+I have added a couple of test suites that covers edge cases
 simply run

 ```sh
 docker compose exec app pytest tests/
 ```